Lime sulfur

-In horticulture, lime sulfur (lime sulphur in British English, see American and British English spelling differences) is mainly a mixture of calcium polysulfides and thiosulfate (plus other reaction by-products as sulfite and sulfate) formed by reacting calcium hydroxide with elemental sulfur, used in pest control.
-It can be prepared by boiling in water a suspension of poorly soluble calcium hydroxide (lime) and solid sulfur together with a small amount of surfactant to facilitate the dispersion of these solids in water.
-After elimination of residual solids (flocculation, decantation, and filtration), it is normally used as an aqueous solution, which is reddish-yellow in colour and has a distinctive offensive odor of hydrogen sulfide (H_{2}S, rotten eggs).
+In horticulture, lime sulfur (lime sulphur in British English; see American and British English spelling differences) is mainly a mixture of calcium polysulfides and thiosulfate (plus other reaction by-products such as sulfite and sulfate), formed by reacting calcium hydroxide with elemental sulfur, and is used in pest control.
+It can be prepared by boiling a suspension of poorly soluble calcium hydroxide (lime) and solid sulfur in water, together with a small amount of surfactant to facilitate the dispersion of these solids.
+After elimination of residual solids (flocculation, decantation, and filtration), it is normally used as an aqueous solution, which is reddish-yellow in color and has a distinctive offensive odor of hydrogen sulfide (H_{2}S, rotten eggs).

 Synthesis reaction

 The exact chemical reaction leading to the synthesis of lime sulfur is generally written as: